Six Sigma Virtual Catapult with Excel

 This will be done using Microsoft Excel Analysis and Solver

-Download this Excel simulator Catapult.xlsx from One Drive
+Download this Excel simulator Catapult.xlsx from Google Drive and run it in your PC.

 Working Plan